PRINCE16989/Assembly-Interpreter/README.md

   ./interpreter < input.txt
   ```
 - If you want the program to be interactive type remove the comments for promt messages from the code and execute it wihtout an input file

+Some Example assembly codes are given above(fibonacci, sum, gcd, reversing an array), along with some testcases for each of the code.
+You can run those using the shell script provided.